arnau/seachess/corpus/notes/bulletin_report_2022.md

 Rust stays as my main interest, tools over other kinds of resources as well and there is a noticeable shift from API to databases, SQLite in particular.
 Interestingly enough, my curated list of SQLite resources, [Some SQLite](https://github.com/arnau/some-sqlite) hasn't grown faster than in 2021.

-For a second year, WebAssembly doesn't show often enough in the bulletin although it has been, with Rust, my main focus for years.
+For a second year, WebAssembly doesn't show often enough in the bulletin although it has been, with Rust, my main foucus for years.

 ## Link rot